RetroDECK/ES-DE/INSTALL-DEV.md

 cmake -DCMAKE_BUILD_TYPE=Debug -DCEC=on .
 make
 ```
-I have however not been able to test the CEC support and I'm not entirely sure how it's supposed to work.
+You will most likely need to install additional packages to get this to build.
+On Debian-based systems these are _libcec-dev_ and _libp8-platform-dev_.
+Note that the CEC support is currently untested.

 To build with the GLES renderer, run the following:
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -DGLES=on .
 make
 ```
-Note that the GLES renderer is quite limited as there is no shader support for it, so ES-DE will definitely not look as pretty as when using the default OpenGL renderer.
+The GLES renderer is quite limited as there is no shader support for it, so ES-DE will definitely not look as pretty as when using the default OpenGL renderer.
+When building on a Raspberry Pi, the GLES renderer will be automatically selected.

 Running multiple compile jobs in parallel is a good thing as it speeds up the build time a lot (scaling almost linearly).
 Here's an example telling make to run 6 parallel jobs: